-If you are keen to add considerable extra space to your home as part of your garage conversion, then it is worth considering extending over your garage when you convert it.
+If you are keen to add even more extra space to your home as part of your garage conversion, then it is worth considering extending over your garage when you convert it.
 This can help to create balance between the ground and first floor space.

 Incorporate an en suite and this can make a great self-contained guest bedroom.
 But if you are looking to add an extra bedroom for a member of the family, you will need to consider the layout of the top floor and how the new bedroom will be accessed from the upper level so it feels connected to the rest of the house.